LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 These methods approximately conserve a nearby Hamiltonian for exponentially long times :cite:p:`HaWa:06`.
-SPRKStep makes the assumption that the Hamiltonian is separable, in which case the schemes are explicit.
-SPRKStep provides methods with order of accuracy and conservation equal to :math:`q = \{1,2,3,4,5,6,8,10\}`.
+SPRKStep makes the assumption that the Hamiltonian is separable, in which case the resulting method is explicit.
+SPRKStep provides schemes with order of accuracy and conservation equal to :math:`q = \{1,2,3,4,5,6,8,10\}`.
 The references for these these methods and the default methods used are given in the section :numref:`Butcher.sprk`.